 While HUD sets guidelines and rules for how PHAs should calculate UA schedules, they do not maintain a database of PHA schedules or provide data comparisons of the schedules that are accessible to the public.
 Sometimes, there is a significant difference between actual utility bills compared to the UA estimate provided on the PHA schedule.
-When the UA estimate is too low, residents need to pay a higher share of their income on electricity bills.
-Residents and housing providers often don't have a way of disputing PHA utility allowance calculations that are too low because most PHAs do not publish their calculation methodology online.
+When the UA estimate is too low, residents would need to pay a higher share of their income on electricity bills.
+Residents and providers often don't have a way of disputing PHA UA calculations that are too low because most PHAs do not publish their calculation methodology online.
 It is also unclear how and when HUD internally reviews and evaluates PHA schedules.24

 Many PHAs already upload their UA schedules to their website.
-The UA schedule document on the El Dorado County Public Housing Authority website, for example, contains not only the UA schedule but also shows the steps in their UA calculation process.25 The UA calculation process could be more transparent if other PHAs similarly make their methodology available to the public.
-This would make it easier for housing providers and affordable housing residents to hold PHAs accountable when UAs are outdated, too high or too low.
+The UA schedule document on the El Dorado County Public Housing Authority website contains not only the UA schedule, but also steps in their UA calculation process.25 The UA calculation process would be more transparent if other PHAs could similarly make their methodology available to the public.
+This would make it easier for providers and residents to hold PHAs accountable when UAs are outdated, too high or too low.